approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 sudo docker stop approov-authorizer
 ```

-The container will be automatically removed by docker because it was started with the flag `--rm`.
+The container will be automatically removed by docker because it was started with the `--rm` flag.

 #### Push the Docker Image to ECR